 In an October 2002 piece in London’s Times Higher Education Supplement, O’Leary asserted that “Jewish terrorism in Palestine helped to establish the state of Israel” in 1948.
 By contrast, he took a conspicuously more charitable view of Palestinian Arabs who were targeting Israeli civilians for murder during the Second Intifada, classifying them as “militants” who were merely prone to “political violence.”

-At the start of the Iraq War in 2003, O’Leary condemned “the illegality of the United States war to depose Saddam Hussein‘s regime; the falsehood of claims that his regime very recently possessed deployable weapons of mass destruction and was linked to al-Qaeda; and the violation of human rights under the U.S.-led occupation authority and the subsequent transitional government.”
+In an August 2005 “Letter to Europeans,” O’Leary condemned “the illegality of the United States war to depose Saddam Hussein‘s regime; the falsehood of claims that his regime very recently possessed deployable weapons of mass destruction and was linked to al-Qaeda; and the violation of human rights under the U.S.-led occupation authority and the subsequent transitional government.”
 He also emphasized “the necessity of relying on the United Nations as the sole means of providing legitimate international assistance in the constitutional reconstruction of Iraq.”